First Year

 Prerequisite: Admission to the School for Advanced Studies in Arts and Humanities 3 hours/week, 1.0 course

-Fall 2024
+Fall 2025

 How might the arts help us to confront the urgent reality of climate change?
 What function might the humanities serve when the terms of human life seem increasingly precarious?
 Our approach to these questions will be anchored by two insights spanning climate science and climate activism: first, to mobilize meaningful climate action we must learn to navigate the pitfalls of polarization and individualism; and second, fostering collectivity depends on our capacity for conversation.
-For conversational models, we will look to leading climate communicators and activist groups, but also to artists, authors, and scholars who have developed newly collaborative methods in response to ecological emergency.
+For conversational models, we will look to leading climate communicators and activist groups, but also to artists, authors, scholars and organizers who have developed newly collaborative methods in response to ecological emergency.
 Drawing on these models, we will experiment with various communication and listening practices intended to establish common conversational ground in the classroom and beyond.
-This shared ground will in turn provide a platform for devising “climate action projects” that explore how best to integrate our climate commitments in everyday life.
+This shared ground will in turn provide a platform for devising climate action projects that explore how best to integrate our climate commitments in everyday life.